BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Pufendorf.md

 - He is natural law moralist
 - Pufendorf attacks on appeals to natural desire for sociability
-- - Morality depends on natural law, and hence on Divine commands, and that the natural foundation of morality consists in natural, but non-moral, goodness and badness.
+- Morality depends on natural law, and hence on Divine commands, and that the natural foundation of morality consists in natural, but non-moral, goodness and badness.
+- He critiques Hobbes